 Acquired oncogenic hypophosphatemia or Tumor Induced Osteomalacia (TIO)

 Oncogenic hypophosphatemia or Tumor Induced Osteomalacia (TIO) leads to severe hypophosphatemia and phosphate wasting due to a tumoral secretion of FGF23 by mesenchymal tumors; the calcium level is also usually low.
 Patients (usually adults) present with severe muscular defects, fractures, pseudofractures, bone and muscular pain.
 It is crucial to localize the source of FGF23 secretion through the best available imaging techniques.

 Hyperphosphatemia and tumoral calcinosis

 Hyperphosphatemia may be due to the impaired excretion of urinary phosphate.
-Most cases are of genetic origin and are characterized by a lack of FGF23 secretion.
+Most cases are of genetic origin and are characterised by a lack of FGF23 secretion.
 Patients may present with joints and bone pain, diaphysitis and often severe ectopic calcifications.